duvaljd/Dominion-Explorer/README.md

 ### 2.	creds.py
 - Find and open the creds.py file in the program folder

-- Update the DB_NAME variable with the name you chose for your database, or leave it as is if you called your database duvaljd_507final as instructed
+- Update the DB_NAME variable with the name you chose for your database, or leave it as is if you called your database Dominion-Explorer as instructed

 - Update the DB_USER variable with the username for your database